Queen of Peace Cemetery: Establishment

 The federal government auctioned the property in 1995.
 The Catholic Diocese of Rockville Centre won the auction, planning to convert the property into a cemetery, as its Cemetery of the Holy Rood, then the only major Catholic cemetery in Nassau County, was running out of space.
 It was initially planned that 70.5 acre would be used for the cemetery, while 26.75 acre on the northern end of the property would be used for a residential subdivision.
 In 2016, the residential subdivision was eliminated, with 87 acre allocated to the cemetery.
 The cemetery was planned to have up to 200,000 burial plots.

 However, the cemetery's opening was delayed for over two decades by legal disputes with the Village of Old Westbury, which denied the necessary zoning change in 1995.
 The diocese sued the village in state court to compel the zoning change under religious land use protections, and received a favorable ruling in 2000 that was upheld on appeal in 2002.
 The diocese sued in federal court in 2009, alleging that the village was abusing its powers to delay and prevent the cemetery's development.
 The litigation was settled in 2016, with the village paying a $7.5 million settlement to the diocese.
 Construction had begun by 2018.

 To mitigate concerns from nearby residents expressed about impacts on property values and traffic, the Diocese constructed six-foot berms at the property's edges and required processions to arrive only through the cemetery's Jericho Turnpike entrance.
 However, the plan was criticized by the Society for the Preservation of Long Island Antiquities for not retaining the historic structures and altering the site's rural setting.

 The cemetery was opened early due to the COVID-19 pandemic, as the number of daily burials at the Cemetery of the Holy Rood was many times its normal rate, and its plots were exhausted.
 Elizabeth O'Sullivan became the first person buried there on May 14, 2020, four months before the groundbreaking on the cemetery's chapel and other buildings.
-The chapel was about half complete in December 2021 when the tops of the five-story steeples were installed.
+The chapel was about half complete in December 2021 when the tops of the five-story steeples were installed, and it opened on November 5, 2023.